exasol/transformers-extension/doc/developer_guide/developer_guide.md

 pip install <path/wheel-filename.whl> --extra-index-url https://download.pytorch.org/whl/cpu
 ```

+### Check wheel installation

+The wheel should be installed in `transformers-extension/dist`.
+After updating and building a new release
+there may be multiple wheels installed here.
+This leads to problems, so check and delete the old wheels if necessary.
+You may also need to check
+`transformers-extension/language_container/exasol_transformers_extension_container/flavor_base/release/dist` for the same reason.

 ### Run Tests
 All unit and integration tests can be run within the Poetry environment created